isabella232/markup_test_cases/wealth_dynamics.md

 plt.show()
 ```

-This curve can be understood as follows: if point (x,y) lies on the
+This curve can be understood as follows: if point $(x,y)$ lies on the
 curve, it means that, collectively, the bottom $(100x)\%$ of the
 population holds $(100y)\%$ of the wealth.